Luke and Bev - Duns Castle mother bride speech

-Planning Your Mother of the Bride Speech
+EVERYTHING YOU NEED TO KNOW ABOUT Planning Your Mother of the Bride Speech

+Traditionally, wedding speeches fell upon the fathers of the bride and groom, but as we’re all modern souls here, we say, “To heck with tradition!”.
 More and more brides are welcoming a mother of the bride speech, as often, it’s the mama bears who have the best marriage advice – not to mention a funny anecdote or two!
+If you’re planning on saying a few words at your daughter’s wedding, I’ve put together everything you need to know about planning your mother of the bride speech.

-Mother of the Bride Speeches Funny
+Mother of the Bride Speeches

 Do: